-Mr. Larkin started his career in immigration law in 2011 as paralegal in Buffalo, New York, where he specialized in border inadmissibility cases, employment-based immigration matters (e.g., E, J, O, and TN visas, and EB-1, EB-2, and EB-3 petitions), and family-based immigration matters.
+Mr. Larkin started his career in immigration law in 2011 as a paralegal in Buffalo, New York, where he specialized in border inadmissibility cases, employment-based immigration matters (e.g., E, J, O, and TN visas, and EB-1, EB-2, and EB-3 petitions), and Family-Based Immigration matters.
 That experience demonstrated the essential nature of immigration advocacy and inspired Mr. Larkin to attend law school.

-Since being admitted to practice, Mr. Larkin has gained additional experience in all areas of immigration law, including removal defense and asylum, waivers of inadmissibility, and employment-based immigration matters (e.g., H-1B and L visas, and PERMs).
+Since being admitted to practice, Mr. Larkin has gained additional experience in all areas of immigration law, including removal defense and asylum, waivers of inadmissibility, and employment-based immigration matters (e.g., H-1B visas and L Visas, and PERMs).